ashifulislam/Super-Shop-Management-System/README.md

 4. Finally i discovered all the installment process and accept license aggrement
 ## Usage
 1. Go to home page
-2. See all information about product and choose products from product list option
+2. See all information about product and choose products from "product list" option
-3. Purchase from the buy option
+3. Purchase from the "buy" option
-4. Search any product do you want from the search option.
+4. Search any product do you want from the "search" option.
+5. See discount on product from "Discount offer" option
+6. See full package and ordered goods from "Find Package" option
 ## History
 I completed this project when i was in 5th semester.
 To complete my project i took 4 month.